 Ornamental peppers need full sun to provide the energy for producing flowers and colorful fruit.
 If you grow these plants indoors, you should use supplemental artificial lighting for healthy plants and good fruiting.

-Plant your ornamental peppers in a rich, loamy soil.
+Plant your ornamental peppers in rich, loamy soil.
 Generous soil amendments of compost and manure will both improve tilth and add trace nutrients for healthier plants.
 If your soil is heavy clay, plant your peppers in raised beds or use containers for good drainage.

-While ornamental peppers exhibit limited drought tolerance, they do not like to be waterlogged either.
+While ornamental peppers react badly to dry conditions, they do not like to be waterlogged either.
 Water whenever the soil's surface feels dry, and aim for a moisture level like that of a wrung-out sponge.
 About 1 inch of water per week is recommended.
 Check container-grown plants often for water, as they dry out more quickly than in-ground plants.

 Temperature and Humidity

 If you can grow tomatoes, you can grow ornamental peppers.
 Both are members of the Solanaceae family, and both enjoy full sun and hot weather.
 Temperatures of 75 degrees Fahrenheit and up stimulate rapid growth.
 Planting peppers in cold soil may cause them to remain stunted for the entire growing season.
 Humidity is a less important growth factor, as long as roots stay moist.
 However, temperatures above 90 degrees may cause blossom drop, but the plants will rebound once the temperatures cool.

 Ornamental peppers are moderate feeders and need a steady stream of nutrients to keep up with blooming and fruiting.
 A 5-10-10 fertilizer with more phosphorus and potassium than nitrogen will encourage fruit and bloom production without making plants too leafy.
 Side-dress the plants with fertilizer when the fruit first begins to form, then a second time about six weeks later.